BorisNA/anki-chinese-support-3/README.md

 # Chinese Support 3

+This is a [fork](https://github.com/BorisNA/anki-chinese-support-3) of the [Chinese Support 3](https://github.com/Gustaf-C/anki-chinese-support-3) addon, which in turn was also a fork from [original](https://github.com/ttempe/chinese-support-addon) Chinese Support add-on and its [redux version](https://github.com/luoliyan/chinese-support-redux).

+Its goal is fixing open bugs and improving Anki 23/24 compatibility.
+No major changes are planned.

+Current release is [0.17.1-RB-1](#0171-RB-1) "reborn".
+It is not available on the ankiweb, but can be downloaded from [Releases](https://github.com/BorisNA/anki-chinese-support-3/releases) page and installed manually.
+It is **highly recommended** to disable the old addon before loading the new one.

+Upon install it will try to intelligently load the saved config from the old addon.
+This action is performed once, on the first run.
+You can delete `meta.json` in the addon folder to rerun it, but it will revert all changes in the new addon prior to re-importing.

+To uninstall disable it first (see known issues in the [Release](#0171-RB-1) description)

+## Chinese Support 3 description (original)

 Chinese Support 3 is an Anki 23.10-compatible version of the [original](https://github.com/ttempe/chinese-support-addon) Chinese Support add-on and its [redux version](https://github.com/luoliyan/chinese-support-redux).
 I have tested it on 2.1.66 which seems to work, no testing has been done on earlier versions though.
 It offers a number of features that streamline the process of creating flashcards for learning Chinese.
 Some of the features had stopped working, and after taking my time to get these back going I thought that I might as well publish it for others to use.

 Please note that the add-on is still in beta and is sometimes shipped in an unstable state.
 Please upgrade with each new release and report any issues on GitHub.
 The automated test suite is a work-in-progress, so I still rely heavily on user reports to supplement my own manual testing.